Melanoma and other skin cancers

 SPF Levels by Age Group.
 Although sunscreens are safe in most toddlers and children, they should not be the first and only lines of defense.
 All young children should be well-covered with clothing, sunglasses, and hats.
 Keep children out of the sun during peak sunlight periods.
 Do not use sunscreens on babies younger than 6 months without consulting a doctor.

 Older children and adults (even those with darker skin) benefit from using SPFs of 15 and over.
-Some experts recommend that most people should use SPF 30 or higher on the face and 15 or higher on the body.
+Some experts recommend that most people use SPF 30 or higher on the face and 15 or higher on the body.
 Adults who burn easily instead of tanning and anyone with risk factors for skin cancer should use SPF 30 or higher.

 Timing and Amount of Application.
 Apply sunscreen or sunblock liberally as follows: